openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

-In update, we’re using the current elapsed time in frames to give us a constantly increasing number to feed to the sine function, which in turn returns a value between -1 and 1.
+In update, we're using the current elapsed time in frames to give us a constantly increasing number to feed to the sine function, which in turn returns a value between -1 and 1.
 We multiply it by the amplitude of the wave, making this curve more or less exaggerated.

-In `time_to_shoot()`, we check to see whether the difference between the current time and the time this enemy last shot is greater than the enemy’s shooting interval.
+In `time_to_shoot()`, we check to see whether the difference between the current time and the time this enemy last shot is greater than the enemy's shooting interval.
 If it is, we set `start_shoot` to the current time, and return true.
 If not, we return false.
- Let’s integrate our enemies into the rest of our `testApp.cpp`:
+ Let's integrate our enemies into the rest of our `testApp.cpp`:

 ```cpp
 //--------------------------------------------------------------